 - Sony RX100 VI: 24fps with AF and AE for up to 233 JPEGs

-All four cameras are capable of capturing fast-moving action, although the difference in burst rates is significant.
+All five cameras are capable of capturing fast-moving action, although the difference in burst rates is significant.

 The RX100 VI offers a staggering 24fps burst shooting at full resolution, with full-time phase-detect AF and AE, for up to 223 JPEGs.
 The RX10 V manages much the same, but only to 150 frames.